OptionsHouse IRA Review 2016: Fees, Pricing, Minimums, and Promotions for Traditional IRA, ROTH, SEP, Simple, Rollover

-is only one fee associated with IRA - it's $60 for closing a retirement account - almost all firms charge it.
-Another potential
+There is only one fee pertaining to IRAs - $60 for closing a retirement account.
+Another potential expense is the Outbound Full (Partial)

-charge is Outbound Full (Partial) Account Transfer of $75 ($25) which will only happen if you decide to move your account (IRA or non-IRA) to another
+Account Transfer fee of $75 ($25 for partial transfer) which will only happen if client decides to move account (IRA or non-IRA) to another firm.